Role-Playing Games

 You’ll Never Be Alone

 A few years ago, my mother would keep on telling me I had no friends in real life.
 To her credit, she was partly right.
 I was spending most of my life behind the comfort of a screen.
 One faithful day, however, I had an online D&D session.
 Not long after that, I walked into The Guild Hall.
 Look at me now!
 I’m part of the team!
-The D&D community at TGH is very active and incredibly welcoming, having regular beginner sessions and an on-going Westmarches campaign for more experienced players.
+The D&D community at TGH is very active and incredibly welcoming, having regular beginner and Open Table sessions.
 Just drop by, you’ll see!
 We’ll welcome you with open arms, a set of dice and a character sheet.
 From there on, we’re off to the races.
 And be sure: nerds that kill Owlbears together, stick together.

 Not to mention the cherry on top: the community is not limited to our lovely space.
 Whether it’s on Instagram or one of the many D&D subreddits, you are sure to find a steady stream of things you like.
 Not just that, but you are always encouraged to throw in your two cents, which makes it all the more fun.